Install a Rancher Labs Kubernetes distribution (k3s) on a Raspberry Pi cluster.

 curl -sfL https://get.k3s.io | INSTALL_K3S_EXEC=" --no-deploy traefik --no-deploy kubernetes-dashboard" sh -

-without Traefik load balancer and/or Kubernetes dashboard.
+Note: We will install a plain version ofk3swithout Traefik load balancer and/or Kubernetes dashboard.
 These should be covered by other dedicated blog posts. -

 Verify that

-was installed successfully.
+k3swas installed successfully.
 Run the following commands from within the RPi master server1 2 3 4 5 6 7 8

 # Check for status - active (running) sudo systemctl status k3s # Check for status - Ready sudo kubectl get nodes # Optional - check that there are no error logs tail -f /var/log/syslog